Ghassan al-Sharbi: Afghanistan

 Al-Sharbi left the United States for Afghanistan in 2000, leaving his wife and daughter behind.

 He was captured in March 2002 by Pakistani forces during a raid at Faisalabad, Pakistan.
 He was held in Islamabad for two months before being turned over the United States forces.

 When he was taken to Bagram Air Base for interrogation in June 2002, he was designated as prisoner #237.
 According to Chris Mackey, a lead interrogator at the base who wrote a chapter about the Saudi's interrogation in his 2004 memoir, al-Sharbi was designated as prisoner #237 at Bagram.
 He spoke fluent English and was considered "dismissive and aloof" by the interrogators.
 He offered the names, addresses and phone numbers of several American classmates, professors and landlords who he said would vouch for his having done nothing wrong.
-But, he also said that he was glad to see the Taliban ruling Afghanistan, quoting statistics that showed a dramatic decrease in crime rates and an increase in new schools built under their government.
+He also stated that he was glad to see the Taliban ruling Afghanistan, quoting statistics that showed a dramatic decrease in crime rates and an increase in new schools built under their government.

 Al-Sharbi asked the interrogations chief whether he had read anything by T. E. Lawrence, or From Beirut to Jerusalem.
 When the interrogator said that he graduated from Fordham University, al-Sharbi said it was a "third-tier school".
 The interrogator later remarked that al-Sharbi wanted to assert superiority and had a "seeming preoccupation with death".
 When it was arranged to transfer al-Shirbi to Guantanamo, he calmly told his interrogators that "after a while, the truth would blur for him and that he would just say whatever we wanted to hear just to have the solitude that would come from the end of our questioning".